jellebecude/getting-started-scan/README.md

 When you have the CTFd platform running and added some challenges or other things.
 Your're able to backup your CTF event to a zip file and restore it later if necessary.

 You can restore a backup by importing the zip file included in this repository, it will load some basic challenges for you.
 To import the backup, go to **Admin Panel**, then click **Config** in the top menu.
 You will see **Backup** in the sidebar and click on **Import**.
 Choose the zip included or one of yourself and click on **Import**.
+When uploading seems to get stuck, reload the site by browsing to the homepage.
+You can login with the credentials stored in the backup of the CTF event.

 **Admin credentials:**
 Username: _admin_